stereum-dev/ethereum-node-web-docs/docs/02-guides/02-installation/01-use-case-guides/01-staking/00-ethereum/01-ethereum-solo-staking.md

 ![Step 2 Screenshot](../../../../../../static/screenshots/2.png)

 ### Step 3
 In the one-click installation section, choose your use case and network.
 For this guide, select the "Staking" option to participate in blockchain validation and earning rewards.
-From the network dropdown, pick an Ethereum testnet like Goerli or Holesky.
+From the network dropdown, pick an Ethereum testnet like Holesky.

 ![Step 3 Screenshot](../../../../../../static/screenshots/3.png)